-We spent a month and eating and drinking our way through the Romanian capital to create this Bucharest Food Guide with all of our favorite Bucharest restaurants, cafes and bars.
+After eating and drinking our way through the Romanian capital, we’ve created this Bucharest Food Guide with all of our favorite Bucharest restaurants, cafes, markets and bars.

 Bucharest is a city on the verge.

 Like Sleeping Beauty awakened from a long slumber, the city is emerging from the darkness of Communism and totalitarianism while embracing the modern conveniences that many Westerners take for granted.
 In some areas like coffee and internet, Bucharest has not only arrived but has leaped past many global cities.

 We adored the city’s cafe culture with its seemingly endless variety of cafes, each serving well-roasted coffee with a side of lightning fast internet in ultra-cool spaces haunted by the ghosts of the wealthy bourgeois who used to inhabit them.

 Despite all the coffee available in Bucharest, the wine flows even more freely.
 This should be no surprise considering that Romanians have been producing wine since the 1400’s in what is currently the world’s 13th largest wine producing country.

 At first, we were satisfied with the wine readily available in Bucharest grocery stores.
 We didn’t fully appreciate the Bucharest wine scene until we drank “the good stuff” at Pâine şi Vin and VINO Wines + More (see both below).

 We had a rockier start with finding cool restaurants in Bucharest.
 After eating more than our fair share of overcooked eggs, we started to doubt the potential of the Bucharest food scene.

 However, the tides turned for us and we soon discovered a number of the best places to eat in Bucharest that delighted our taste buds and left us excited to return to the city to eat more in the future.